aldivi/caland/README.md

 #### Outputs from `plot_scen_types()`

-Output files consist of a suite of graphs (.pdf) and corresponding data tables (.csv), which are written to caland/`data_dir`/`figdir`/ within each region and ownership combination directory, where `data_dir` and `figdir` are arguments to `plot_scen_types()`.
+Output files consist of a suite of graphs (.pdf) and corresponding data tables (.csv), which are written to caland/`data_dir`/`figdir`/ within each region directory, where `data_dir` and `figdir` are arguments to `plot_scen_types()`.
 Naming of the .pdf and .csv filenames is automatic and determined from the varname argument, the scenarios present in the source data files, and an optional file_tag argument.

 #### (5) plot\_uncertainty.r